 in the Faculty of Education

 Potential applicants are expected to have a good first degree (2:1 or above) or equivalent experience and hold a Master's degree in a relevant area.
-In addition we expect students for whom English is not their first language to demonstrate a IELTS score of 7.0 or equivalent.
+In addition, we expect students for whom English is not their first language to demonstrate a IELTS score of 7.0 or equivalent.
 In exceptional cases we may consider applications from candidates with lower scores who, if accepted, would be expected to undertake further English language study before commencement.

 Places on our PhD programme will be awarded based on the quality of the application, availability of an appropriate supervisory team, and successful interview.
 In developing the proposal, applicants are strongly advised to read about the research interests of staff and the research groups in the Faculty of Education.
 We will not be able to find a supervisory team for a proposal that does not fit with these interests.

-The quickest and most efficient way to apply for this course is to apply online.
+The quickest and most efficient way to apply for this course is to apply online using the link below.
 This way, you can also track your application at each stage of the process.

-Please complete the additional Postgraduate Research Degree Supplementary Information document and upload it to the Student documents section of your online application.
-This collects important information about your research application and there may be delays if you do not submit this document.
+Before you apply, you should discuss your project with a member of academic staff.
+You should also complete the Postgraduate Research Degree Supplementary Information form which you will then upload to the ‘Student documents’ section of the application form.
+This collects key information about your research application and there may be delays if you do not submit this document.